-Figure 2: Discharge curves of both High Energy and High Power K2 Cells.
+Figure 2 - Discharge curves of both High Energy and High Power K2 Cells.
 High Power Cells were also discharged under different temperature conditions.
+Note that the -80°C data is for cells that were soaked in -80°C and then discharged at -1°C due to equipment limitation

 The High Power model (LFP26650P) was chosen because of its higher available power output.
-A system made up of these cells can provide up to 57kW and are capable of supplying 340A.
+A system made up of these cells can provide up to 57kW and are capable of supplying 714A.
 These cells have an 85.9% power gain for a 17.6 % energy loss.
 Thus these cells shorten the range of the snowmobile but give it the ability to pull a larger load.